Witches of Mystic Hollow, Book One

 One by one, Mom sets four steaming bowls of her offal stew on the table and Chloe digs into hers right away, pops what looks like a piece of lung into her mouth—or maybe it’s a piece of kidney?
 I can’t really tell—all the while grinning at me like it’s her birthday.
 Dad finally puts his tablet down, sighs so quietly I only notice because I’m watching him so closely, and sends a spoonful into his mouth.

 I hate you, I mouth at Chloe and without looking at my bowl, bring up a spoonful of the stew to my mouth and start chewing.
 At this moment I realize that shaving Chloe’s head in her sleep isn’t nearly punishment enough for her.

-“Hurry up, girls, unless you want to walk to school today,” Dad says.
-We try to hurry, but we are having a hard time navigating through the living room, since most of it is occupied by Mom’s paintings.
+“Hurry up, girls, unless you feel like walking to school today,” Dad says.
+We try to hurry, but we are having a hard time navigating through the living room since most of it is occupied by Mom’s paintings.